rdeodoo/odoo-toolbox/team-lead/README.md

 until they give us a reason not to.
 There is no micromanagement, no authority, no hierarchy.

-This is a though role, because whatever you read about "being a good manager" won't apply here.
-Odoo "management" is truly unique and in a lot of points opposite to what is usually done in companies:
+This is a tough role, because whatever you read about "being a good manager" won't apply here.
+Odoo "management" is truly unique and in many ways opposite to what is usually done in companies:
-- no corporate bullshit, KISS and focus on the product
+- no corporate bullshit, KISS (Keep It Simple, Stupid) and focus on the product
 - no useless recurring meetings
 - little to no KPIs
 - flat hierarchy